The Rise and Fall of Little Voice

-This year's Creative Project, The Rise and Fall of Little Voice, in my opinion was the most impressive one yet.
-Between its high energy dance numbers, moments of poignant grief, and Little Voice's incredible vocal performance, it was a show that will stick in my mind for years to come.
+This year’s Creative Project, The Rise and Fall of Little Voice, was the most impressive yet.
+Between its high energy dance numbers, moments of poignant grief, and Little Voice’s incredible vocal performance, it was a show that will stick in my mind for years to come.

 The beautifully stylised opening of Little Voice’s growing up sequence made the death of her father all the more painful.
 This sweet and charming father/daughter relationship left Little Voice alone in an abusive relationship with her mother, making the tears come a little earlier than customary in the Creative Project.
 Eli’s performance as Mari, Little Voice’s mother, was absolutely incredible, and was a perfect counterpoint to Emily’s quiet and minimalistic Father.
 The comic pairing of Jade’s Mr Boo and Ally’s Ray Say had the audience in stitches, and totally believing in the reality of the night club where Little Voice performed.
 The moments of sweet sentimentality as provided by Alexa’s ‘Billy’ broke up the comedy and tragedy and provided a hopeful path for the audience to follow.